-Repeat the steps above but this time instead of holding the bell with both hands as you drive up, set the bell down at the bottom of the movement and grip it again with one hand.
+For a more advanced version of the goblet squat, try the squat to press exercise.
+To perform this move, repeat the steps above but this time instead of holding the bell with both hands as you drive up, set the bell down on the floor at the bottom of the movement and grip it with only one hand.

-Now, as you explode up, flip the bell to sit on the back of your wrist and drive it up so it rest above your shoulder.
-Th bell should be dragged halfway diagonally across your chest and then flip to the back of your wrist just before you reach your shoulder.
+Now, as you explode up, flip the bell to sit on the back of your wrist at your shoulder and drive it up above your head.
+The bell should be dragged halfway diagonally across your chest and then flip to the back of your wrist just before you reach your shoulder.

 Flip the bell back down and grab with the other hand to goblet squat, before repeating the motion on the other side.